Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Go up onto the bridge and cross over the canal.
 On the other side, turn left and follow a footpath on the bank above the canal.
 At Sprat's Hatch Bridge turn right onto an enclosed path through the Dogmersfield Park estate.
 Follow the path round to the left at Sprat's Hatch Farm and turn right onto another enclosed path, continuing along an estate driveway.
 At a T-junction with another driveway, turn left to reach Tundry Pond and turn right to go alongside it.
 Follow the path as it veers right and left to come to Blacksmith's Bridge.
 Cross over the canal and turn left to rejoin the towpath.

 Fork left off the towpath and turn right at the top of the slope, crossing over the canal.
-On the other side of the bridge follow the path round to the left and continue through a strip of coppiced trees above the canal, soon coming to Sprat's Hatch Bridge.
+On the other side of the bridge follow the path round to the left through a strip of coppiced trees above the canal, soon coming to Sprat's Hatch Bridge.
 Turn right (away from the bridge) onto an enclosed grassy path to the left of a metal fieldgate, with a distant view of Dogmersfield Park14 mansion ahead on your right.

 At Sprat's Hatch Farm, keep ahead on its driveway and follow it round to the left.
 Shortly afterwards, bear right at a junction to go through a metal gate onto an enclosed footpath.
 Follow the path between fields and keep ahead where it joins a driveway, still between fences.
 At a T-junction 500m from the farm, turn left towards a lake.